 - Choose a comfortable position with the support of a chair, couch, cushion, or back jack.
 It’s easier to settle when you are comfortable.

 - Choose a length of time to meditate.
 If you are new, consider starting with 20-30 minutes.
 If that seems too long, try a shorter time: don’t stress yourself trying to meditate for too long.
 If you already meditate consider a time length that feels good to you.
-If you are pinched for time, whatever time you have is good.
+If you are pinched for time, use whatever time you have.
 Using a timer can help.
 Insight Timer has quite a few ending bell selections.

 - Try to keep your body still.
 If you become uncomfortable, move slowly and carefully into a more comfortable posture.
 Stillness in meditation develops with practice over time.

 - Consider conditions that you might need for meditation: kindness, gentleness, curiosity, flexibility, choice, patience… Starting with conditions, rather than a specific practice, allows you to be present with yourself as you begin.